Ancient Egyptian Language

 Egyptian archaic (Before 2600 BCE)

 It is the early dynastic and late predynastic period’s reconstructed language.
-On numerous works of art, like Naqada II ceramic vessels, also contains the first evidence of Egyptian hieroglyphic inscriptions.
+Numerous works of art, like Naqada II ceramic vessels, also contain the first evidence of Egyptian hieroglyphic inscriptions.

 Old Egyptian Language (2600–2000 BCE)

-It was used to produce the pyramid texts, which are the biggest number of publications written in this language and were intended to exhibit autobiographical writings portraying old Egyptians, and it became the official language of the old kingdom and the first intermediate period.
-It is distinguished by the use of three ideograms, phonograms, and determinatives to denote plural.
+The ancient Egyptians used it to produce the pyramid texts, the largest number of publications written in this language.
+They intended these texts to exhibit autobiographical writings portraying old Egyptians.
+It became the official language of the Old Kingdom and the First Intermediate Period.
+The language uses three ideograms, phonograms, and determinatives to denote the plural.

 Middle Egyptian Language (2000–1300 BCE)

-It was given the name Classical Egyptian because it was used to create a wide range of textual writings in hieroglyphics and hieratic scripts, including mortuary texts such as coffin texts and wisdom texts that serve as a guide on how anyone can live a life that represents the ancient Egyptian metaphysical vision of the world.
-It was also used to chronicle the adventures of particular individuals, medicinal and scientific documents such as the Edwin Smith papyrus, and poetry poems of ancient Egyptian gods and rulers.
-Because the language was so powerful and widely spoken, the Egyptian dialect began to alter in order to resemble the classical middle Egyptian dialect.
+The Ancient Egyptian language was named Classical Egyptian because the Egyptians used it to create a wide range of textual writings in hieroglyphics and hieratic scripts.
+They created mortuary texts, such as coffin texts, and wisdom texts that serve as a guide on how to live a life that represents the ancient Egyptian metaphysical vision of the world.
+They also used it to chronicle the adventures of particular individuals, write medicinal and scientific documents like the Edwin Smith papyrus, and compose poems about ancient Egyptian gods and rulers.
+Because the language was so powerful and widely spoken, the Egyptian dialect began to alter to resemble the classical Middle Egyptian dialect.
 The grammatical structure of this language is quite similar to that of the former kingdom’s language.

 Late Egyptian language (1300–700 BCE)